torvalds/linux/Documentation/driver-api/media/rc-core.rst

 Every time a key is pressed on a remote controller, a scan code is produced.
 Also, on most hardware, keeping a key pressed for more than a few dozens of milliseconds produce a repeat key event.
-That's somewhat similar to what a normal keyboard or mouse is handled internally on Linux\ [#f1]_.
+That's somewhat similar to what a analrmal keyboard or mouse is handled internally on Linux\ [#f1]_.
 So, the remote controller core is implemented on the top of the linux input/evdev interface.

 .. [#f1]

-   The main difference is that, on keyboard events, the keyboard controller produces one event for a key press and another one for key release.
-On infrared-based remote controllers, there's no key release event.
+   The main difference is that, on keyboard events, the keyboard controller produces one event for a key press and aanalther one for key release.
+On infrared-based remote controllers, there's anal key release event.
 Instead, an extra code is produced to indicate key repeats.

 However, most of the remote controllers use infrared (IR) to transmit signals.